Collared Brown Lemur

-Collared lemurs are understudied but appear to live in mixed-sex social groups ranging in size from 3 to more than a dozen individuals, with troops as large as 29.
+Collared lemurs are understudied but appear to live in mixed-sex social groups ranging in size from 3 to more than a dozen individuals, with troops as large as 22.
 These social animals forage together high in the rainforest canopy and rarely come to the ground.
 When groups overlap, noisy, hostile encounters may ensue.
-Collared lemurs appear active day and night (cathemeral), mostly at dawn and dusk.
-Unlike the many female-dominated lemur species, collared lemurs show no clear gender hierarchy within groups.
+Collared lemurs appear to be active day and night (cathemeral).
+Female dominance has not been observed.

 How they reproduce

 Females are sexually receptive (estrus) for only a 24-hour period between May and July, and give birth about 120 days later in September/October.
 Males fight aggressively during the mating season, and some may be expelled from the group.